 Put a U.S. Army Reserve Major in Your Corner

-I spent 20 years in the United States Military to protect not only my country
+Attorney Slate spent 20 years in the United States Military to protect

-The people of Deer Park, Texas have come to rely on my legal team for all
+The people of Deer Park, Texas have come to rely on our legal team for

-of their divorce and family law needs due to my history of success and
+all of their divorce and family law needs due to our history of success

 Call (281) 407-9254 for Powerful Representation You Can Afford